 Benefits of Sand compaction Pile

-- Sand compaction pile are cheaper then another ground improvement solutions because of sand is available in low cost .
+- Sand compaction pile is cheaper than another ground improvement solution because sand is available at a low cost.

 - Installation of sand compaction pile is much faster.

-- It’s installation is safe because after boring their is less chance of collapse of the bore due to self casing of sand pile.
+- Its installation is safe because after boring there is less chance of collapse of the bore due to self-casing of sand pile.